simone-contorno/rt-assignment-1/README.md

 ### Introduction

 The main aim of this branch is to provide a statistical analysis based on the comparison between the program of this repository and an another one.<br>
-The performances are evaluated on the base of the average time to compute a race, and different map configurations are used.<br>
+The performances are evaluated on the base of the average time to compute a lap, and different map configurations are used.<br>

 Read the file statistical_analysis.pdf for more details.